 Under this setting, also for orthogonal states $\rho$ and $\sigma$ and choosing $\alpha,p,q$ as constants, when $\varepsilon<1$, we arrive at

 implying that having different mechanisms may not improve the sample complexity for this case.

-Above, we considered $\cA_i$ chosen independent of $\cA_j$, where $i\neq j$.
-It would be an interesting future work to understand whether adaptive strategies could decrease the sample complexity or number of copies of the privatized states required to minimize the cost of privacy. \end{remark}
+Above, we considered $\cA_i$ chosen independently of $\cA_j$, where $i\neq j$.
+It is an interesting question for future work to understand whether adaptive strategies can decrease the sample complexity or number of copies of the privatized states required to minimize the cost of privacy. \end{remark}

 \begin{remark}[Private Multiple Hypothesis Testing] The sample complexity of private multiple hypothesis testing for a tuple of states $(\rho_m)_{m=1}^M$ with the prior probabilities $(p_m)_{m=1}^M$ to achieve at most $\alpha$ error probability is defined as